-Cross-validation Fourth, the proper method of cross-validation is another important aspect when considering how to assess and improve model performances.
+Cross-validation is another important aspect when considering how to assess and improve model performances.
 In particular, spatial cross-validation and declustering of the data need to be further explored.

-This work described Fifth, this research considered only the modelling of some of the primary soil properties, as defined and described in the GlobalSoilMap specifications.
-More work is necessary to obtain maps for soil thickness (either rooting zone, pedogenetic solum or regolith), soil properties derived with pedo-transfer functions, e.g. hydrological soil properties hydrologic soil properties such as saturated hydraulic conductivity (Pachepsky and Rawls, 2004) and complex properties that depend on multiple primary properties, e.g., carbon stocks.
+This work described only the modelling of some of the primary soil properties, as defined and described in the Global alSoilMap specifications.
+More work is necessary to obtain maps for soil thickness (rooting zone, solum or regolith), soil properties derived with pedo-transfer functions e.g. hydrological soil properties as saturated hydraulic conductivity (Pachepsky and Rawls, 2004) and complex properties that depend on multiple primary properties, e.g., carbon stocks.
 These layers are important inputs to model and map soil functions in the present and in the future as well as to support Earth System Modelling (Luo et al., 2016; Dai et al., 2019).

-The Sixth, the quantification of uncertainty is recommended and is becoming more common in DSM studies; this.
-This work introduced it at global scale for the first time to our knowledge.
+The quantification of uncertainty is recommended and is becoming more common in DSM studies; this work introduced it at global scale for the first time to our knowledge.
 While the provision of quantiles is mentioned in the GlobalSoilMap specifications, the representation and communication of uncertainty to end users and stakeholders remain an important research field to be further explored.
-The appropriate uncertainty intervals, both in terms of user acceptance and modelling feasibility, also need to be investigated.

 Finally, the integration of highly automatised workflows with expert opinion should be further explored.
 DSM products use statistical models to describe soils and it is important to take into account the expertise and experience of pedologists, at least in an evaluation loop if not as part of the modelling itself.
-We made a first attempt at this in the "Qualitative Evaluation" section, above, but do not have a method to effectively incorporate expert observations into a workflow.